 - 34. PNM will enter into the Servicing Agreement (as defined in the Application), under which PNM will serve as the initial servicer of the Energy Transition Property and the Energy Transition Bonds.
-The Servicing Agreement will, among other things, include the following provisions: - (a) PNM will be responsible for metering, calculating, billing, collecting and remitting the collected Energy Transition Charges from electric utility customers arising from the Energy Transition Property owned by the SPE.4 As servicer, PNM will be obligated to make daily remittances of the Energy Transition Charges (or estimates of such receipts) to the trustee on servicer business days. - (b) PNM will be responsible for making all true-up adjustment mechanism filings with the Commission to make periodic adjustments to the Energy Transition Charges, and for preparing and filing any other reports with the Commission, the Indenture Trustee, the rating agencies or other financing parties; and
+The Servicing Agreement will, among other things, include the following provisions: - (a) PNM will be responsible for metering, calculating, billing, collecting and remitting the collected Energy Transition Charges from electric utility customers arising from the Energy Transition Property owned by the SPE.
+As servicer, PNM will be obligated to make daily remittances of the Energy Transition Charges (or estimates of such receipts) to the trustee on servicer business days. - (b) PNM will be responsible for making all true-up adjustment mechanism filings with the Commission to make periodic adjustments to the Energy Transition Charges, and for preparing

-4 The Energy Transition Charges approved in this Financing Order (the "Four Corners Charges") are separate and independent of the energy transition charges approved in Docket No. 19-00018-UT with respect to the SJGS Bonds (the "SJGS Charges").
+&lt;sup>5 The Energy Transition Charges approved in this Financing Order (the "Four Corners Charges") are separate and independent of the energy transition charges approved in Docket No. 19-00018-UT with respect to the SJGS Bonds (the "SJGS Charges").
 Under the servicing agreement relating to the SJGS Bonds, PNM, in its capacity as servicer, will remit the collections from the SJGS Charges to the indenture trustee for the SJGS Bonds.
 Under the servicing agreement relating to the Four Corners Bonds, PNM, in its capacity as servicer, will remit the collections from the Four Corners Charges to the indenture trustee for the Four Corners Bonds.
 PNM, the SPE for each of the SJGS Bonds and the Four Corners Bonds and the related indenture trustees will enter into an intercreditor agreement, a form of which is attached as Exhibit D to the proposed form of indenture, which will address PNM's responsibilities for the collection and remittance of these separate charges.